tklepzig/dotfiles/zsh/sounds-readme.md

 # Soundfiles

-`command-failed.mp3` - Command exits with exit code != 0
+`command-failed.wav` - Command exits with exit code != 0
-`long-running-command-success.mp3` - Any command which took longer than one minute exits successfully
+`long-running-command-success.wav` - Any command which took longer than one minute exits successfully